The Definitive List for Mobile Photography Editing on Android

 Pixlr Express – This app completely replaces its ancestor pixlr-o-matic.
 All filters of the former pixlr-o-matic version are available in this version, with the addition that opacity can be varied for them all.
 They can additionally be rotated and flipped, adding quite a bit of variety to these layers and textures.

 Unlike Pixlr-o-matic, more than one filter of the same category can be added to an image, without saving the image and starting from scratch with the new one.
 The app comes with a complete set of editing tools.
 In my opinion, the best tool of all is the collage creator, which is by far the best there is for Android.
 The tilt shift and blur tools are excellent, comparable to some of Awesome Miniature‘s tools, yet can save at higher resolution.
 It is an instant best friend for image editing droids.
 Did I mention it’s both free and advert free?
 For a thorough description of this app, see my recent review: Review of Pixlr Express for Android.
+See all of my work related to this app here.

 Max save resolution: 20 megapixels.

 DecoSketch – DecoSketch is a refined and well thought out app, designed for creative image editing.
 It offers a wide arrange of vector and shape tools for adding texture and geometry to one’s images.
 The app packs over 120 different brush types, which can all be adjusted in numerous different ways.
 Combined with your specific brush strokes makes for unlimited potential within the bounds of the app itself.
 The settings and adjustments one can control are also quite numerous, from brush angle and spacing, and opacity to grid snapping and drawing speed effects.
 Despite being focussed alone on vector geometry, and despite its lower resolution saves, this app maintains a strong place in my bag of tricks.
+See all of my work related to this app here.

 Max save resolution: 6.5 megapixels.
 (Tip: If you are using an image that is higher than 6.5 megapixels, and want a DecoSketch texture without losing image resolution, save the piece with your original image at zero opacity.
 You thereby make a lower res texture layer, which you can then layer onto the high res original image in other apps, such as PS Touch.)

 VSCOcam – This is an obvious contender for the top in professional quality image editing.
 Its wide variety of free and paid for presets are second to none.
 This app doesn’t hide bad work, but it does enhance good work.
 These presets can, to some extent, be mimicked in Photo Editor by creating curve presets in that app, but combined with its other slew of editing tools, it makes for a go to app for clean, soft and beautiful edits.
 The app does very little damage to images, excepting where there are large, lightly shaded areas create by certain presets.
 These large swaths of grey tend, on close inspection, to be vertical lines of a solid shade.
 This is more noticeable on lower resolution images.
 Some of the best tools available on the app are those that manipulate shadow and highlight coloration.
 A good soft shadowed monochrome X filter, combined with the shadow coloration tools in small proportions, makes for beautiful duo-tone images!
 Below is an example using the X2 filter, with a purple shadow at strength 10, highlight in contrasting color yellow at strength 1.
+See all of my work related to this app here.

 Max save resolution: Camera resolution, maximum unknown.

 Infinite Design – Infinite Design, created by Sean Brakefield, is not originally a photo app, and is therefore fairly unknown.
 It has a paid and free version.
 I found it because I was tired of the limitations of photo editing apps, and went looking through drafting and design tools.
 This app excels in designing vectors, has an infinite canvas size, and can save at 10,000 pixels on the longest side of any image or project (as png).
 It can save as jpg or png, and can open svg (scalable vector graphic) files as well.
 It is an app based around paths, and so, maintains a high resolution quality no matter what size you save your image at.
 Infinite Design has image capabilities, and this, in combination with layers and drawing and eraser tools allows for some extra freedom in image manipulation.
 It rivals Photo Editor (above) in its ability to skew images or layers.
 In fact it is better in this regard because one can skew a specific layer, rather than an entire image, as is the case with Photo Editor.
 I use this app specifically for texture layer creation and shape stencils (that’s a tutorial for another time).
+See all of my work related to this app here.

 Max save resolution: 16 megapixels, I believe.
 As a PNG file, this app can stitch together an image that I believe can be larger than 16 megapixels.